My cross I’ll carry, till I see Jesus;

 Then He said to them [Simon Peter and Andrew], “Follow Me, and I will make you fishers of men.”
 (Matt.
 4:19)

 Andrew was Peter’s brother and a disciple of John the Baptist.
 When he learns about the “Lamb of God”, he immediately tells his brother, Simon Peter, “We have found the Messiah” (Jn.
 1:29-42).
 Jesus finds Simon Peter and Andrew engaged in their business of fishing when He calls them to “Follow me.”
-Up until this day, these brothers were casual followers of Jesus, but now He is offering them the opportunity to become His friends, His constant companions.
-Before they could be released into ministry, they had to learn what it meant to follow Jesus.
-They constantly heard His Word and watched His miracles.
-First hearers then preachers; first witnesses then proclaimers.
+Until now, these brothers were casual followers.
+Jesus is offering them the opportunity to become His friends, His constant companions.
+Before the Great Shepherd could release them into ministry, they had to learn what it meant to follow Him.
+They had to learn to deny themselves and take up their cross daily (Lk.
+9:23).
+They followed Jesus.
+They heard His Word and watched His miracles.
+First hearers, then preachers; first witnesses, then proclaimers.
 Andrew carried the Gospel message to many parts of Asia.
 Like his brother Peter, he, too, was crucified on a cross, tied upside down.
-It has been said that Andrew praised the cross as a symbol of Christ’s redemption, “O blessed Cross . . .
+Some say that Andrew praised the cross as a symbol of Christ’s redemption, “O blessed Cross . . .
 Take me, carry me far from men, and restore me to my Teacher.”

 Jesus found these disciples fishing on the shores of Galilee when He called them.
-He usually finds us when we are engaged in our daily business.
+He often finds us when we are engaged in our daily business.
 When we answer His call, it is a call to Him.
-He does not call us to do this, or don’t do that, but to “Follow Me.”
-The fishermen cast their nets into the sea, gathered their catch, repaired their nets, and repeated the process.
+He does not call us to do this—or not to do that.
+He calls us to “Follow Me.”
+These fishermen cast their nets into the sea, gathered their catch, repaired their nets, and repeated the process.
 The sea represents our troubled and evil world.
-The fish are the souls of men that must be caught and taken from it.
+Fish are the souls of men to catch and take from the world in which they are drowning.
 The net is the church.
 A net with meshes too wide will give sinners a painless passage through it.
-Meshes woven too tightly need frequent repair.
-Such nets are easily broken and quickly become useless.
-Through discipleship and fellowship, brotherly love and Christian care, the church’s job is to close the net upon those that have been caught and lead them into a closer walk with the Lord.
+Meshes that are woven too tightly need frequent repair.
+Such nets break easily and become useless quickly.
+Through discipleship and fellowship, brotherly love and Christian care, the church’s job is to close the net upon those that are caught and lead them into a closer relationship with the Lord.